Magisk-Modules-Repo/acp/INSTRUCTIONS.md

 unity_mod_wipe: removes all specified folders/files/patches that may conflict with install.
 unity_mod_directory: creates directories (folders) for files to be installed
 unity_mod_copy: copies/installs the files
-magisk_audmodlib: a magical function that enables all config/policy/mixer files to be shared between all aml mods.
+magisk_aml: a magical function that enables all config/policy/mixer files to be shared between all aml mods.
 You will have no need to call this function
-unity_mod_patch: patches specificed config/policy/mixer files
+aml_mod_patch: patches specificed config/policy/mixer files
 unity_uninstall: uninstalls mod (removes applicable files/folders/patches).
 The uninstallation process is handled automatically so you probably won't need to call this function.
 ________________________________________________________________________________________________________________________________________________________________________